byt3n33dl3/BlackMarlinExec/CODE_OF_CONDUCT.md

  |____/|_____/_/   \_\____|_|\_\_|  |_/_/   \_\_| \_\_____|___|_| \_|_____/_/\_\_____\____|

-                        v7.7 - Made with love by: pxcs - gangstacrew
+                    v8 - Made with love by: byt3n33dl3 - GangstaCrew
 ```

 ## Contributor Covenant Code of Conduct